 Youth Mission Trip

 This year the Youth Ministry here at Lenape Valley has decided to participate in a global mission this year.
 We are going to be going to Haiti to help them in constant battle against poverty.
-THis trip will take place on June 25th through July 2nd.
+This trip will take place on June 24th through June 30th.
 We are partnering with an organization called Poverty Resolutions.
 They are taking us down to Haiti and housing us as we go out into the community and complete different projects everyday.
 YDT and Session have all agreed that this would be a great opportunity for the kids and a new opportunity to partner with a great organization.

 The decision making process in going to Haiti was in some ways difficult but in other ways very easy.
 We know of the organization of PR through a number of congregation members and had heard great things about their organization but still had some reservations as to whether this would be something families would be on board for doing and about traveling to a poverty stricken country.
 A group of individuals dedicated to the youth and their families met with Matt and Andrew from Poverty Resolutions to ask questions, express concerns and get a feel for what the possibilities were when it came to doing mission abroad.
 After talking with them and doing research on other organizations serving Haiti, PR stood out as both an exemplary model for service and the biggest bang for our buck.
 PR has both a sense of bringing hope to a broken nation and tools for building a bright future.
 The perfect combination of practical knowledge and Christ’s mission come together in PR’s vision for bringing up self-sustainable individuals passionate about both sharing the Good News of Christ with others but also for the betterment of Haitians.
 We are excited to be working alongside others from Bucks County to make a difference in the lives of Haitians and the members of this faith community.